A next step to a worthwhile future for refugee students while waiting for a legal status

 WURth-while is inspired by the InclUUsion project at Utrecht University.

-You can no longer apply for courses of period 1, starting September 2017.
+You can no longer apply for courses of period 1 or 2 of the study year 2017-2018.
 Courses in other periods are still open for registration!

 What is WURth-while?